KacperJanowski98/technical-assessment-tasks/voice-notes-app/DEPLOYMENT.md

 - pnpm (recommended package manager)
 - Git
 - FFmpeg installed on your system
+- A modern browser with Web Speech API support (Chrome, Firefox, Edge recommended)
+- Microphone access permissions enabled in your browser

 ## Step 1: Set Up and Run the Whisper Server